colon3ltocard/pyindexedtar/README.md

 * Produce archives fully compliant with the tar specification to preserve compat with existing tools

+* No additional index file, the archive should be 'all inclusive'

 * Use only the python standard library

 # Concept